marcellomaugeri/euler-swap/README.md

 The following are the high-level steps required to use Maglev:

-* Deposit funds into one or both of the vaults in proportion of the initial price
+* Deposit funds into one or both of the vaults in proportion to the initial price
 * Deploy the desired Maglev contract, choosing parameters such as the vaults, debt limits, and the desired `fee`
   * Note that the Maglev contract must be created after the funds are deposited, because its constructor will read the current debts and balances to setup its reserves cache
 * Install the Maglev contract as an operator for your account